Compare home insurance quotes: 2024 marketplace

 1. Decide where to get homeowners insurance quotes

 Your first order of business will be deciding how you'd like to get home insurance quotes.
-There are generally three main options for finding and purchasing a policy: an online insurance marketplace, a captive agent, or an independent agent or broker.
+There are generally three main options for finding and purchasing a policy:

 If you prefer purchasing insurance on the phone or in person, then a local independent agent or broker is probably your best bet.

 But if speed, value, and overall ease-of-use are your priorities, then we recommend getting home insurance quotes through our online marketplace at Policygenius.
-Simply click the get free quotes button anywhere on this page to get started.
+Simply click the Get free quotes button anywhere on this page to get started.

 Genius tip: Information you’ll need for your home insurance quote